 We concatenated the new representations of each chromosome and adjusted them to the covariates matrix.
-The combined dataset was used as the input for the phenotype prediction model.
-We have used two models for prediction: deep neural network (DNN) (Werbos, 1982) and XGBoost (XGB) (Chen and He, 2015; Chen and Guestrin, 2016) since they can be trained using an iterative process and following the advantages discussed in the introduction section.
-We have trained the two prediction models for each phenotype and input variables driven by different dimensionality reduction models separately (see Figure 2).
-Each model has its hyperparameters tuned, where the best configuration (Table 1) was chosen using the validation set according to the RMSE metric for height and Log-loss metric for hypertension.
+The combined dataset was used as input for the phenotype prediction model.
+We used two models for prediction: deep neural network (DNN) (Werbos, 1982) and XGBoost (XGB) (Chen and He, 2015; Chen and Guestrin, 2016), since they can both be trained using an iterative process and following the advantages discussed in the introduction section.
+We trained the two prediction models for each phenotype and input variables driven by different dimensionality reduction models separately (see Figure 2).
+Each model had its hyperparameters tuned, where the best configuration (Table 1) was chosen using the validation set according to the RMSE metric for height and the log-loss metric for hypertension.
 Then the models were evaluated on the test set by different evaluation metrics.
-The training running times of the different models are shown in Table 2 (see resources section for information about the resources consumed).
+The training run times of the different models are shown in Table 2 (see resources section for information about the resources consumed).

 Table 1.
 Best configurations.
-For each model, the chosen configuration is based on hyperparameters tuning.
-The best configuration was chosen using the validation set according to the RMSE metric for height and Log-loss metric for hypertension.
+For each model, the chosen configuration was based on hyperparameter tuning.
+The best configuration was chosen using the validation set according to the RMSE metric for height and the log-loss metric for hypertension.